 d.
 And we are glad: There is a joyful peace in the declaration.
 This is not a worked-up, hyped-up enthusiasm.
 This was the confident joy in what God had done, simply to declare we are glad.

 i.
 “This is a mere burst of ecstatic joy.
 O how happy are we!”
 (Clarke)

 ii.
 “There is a world of restrained feeling, all the more impressive for the simplicity of the expression, in that quiet ‘We became glad.’
 When the heathen attested the reality of the deliverance, Israel became calmly conscious of it.”
 (Maclaren)

 1. (4) A prayer for continued deliverance.

 Bring back our captivity, O LORD,

 As the streams in the South.

 a.
-Bring back our captivity, O LORD: The second half of Psalm 126 does not deny the amazed joy of the first half, but it recognizes that there is still work yet to be done.
-The returning exiles (under Ezra or David) they realized there was much work yet to do, and the restoration had only yet begun.
+Bring back our captivity, O LORD: The second half of this psalm does not deny the amazed joy of the first half, but it recognizes that there is still work yet to be done.
+The returning exiles (under Ezra or David) realized there was much work yet to do, and the restoration had only yet begun.

 i.
 “So the song is a cry for more complete restoration.”
 (Morgan)

 ii.
 We may imagine the sense of one whose life is profoundly changed by Jesus Christ.
 They are grateful and amazed at what He has done, yet can in the next moment consider how much more needs to be done.